rage/cyber-security-base-19/data/module-1/part-1/10-crypto.md

 ## Cryptographic hashes

 Modern computer systems rarely store passwords as clear text.
-Otherwise, if the file containing the passwords is compromised this leads to a significant security breach.
+Otherwise, if the file containing the passwords is compromised, the attacker obtains a list of plain-text passwords for that particular system--a significant security breach.
 Instead passwords are stored as hashes.
 They are scrambled with a known _hash_ function.
 The key difference here is that a hash cannot be decrypted.
-When user tries to log in the stored password is not decrypted, instead the user input is hashed and hashes are compared.
+When user tries to log in to the system, the stored password is not decrypted.
+Instead the user input is hashed and hashes are compared.

 Since hashes are deterministic, same password will always have the same hash.
 This leads to a possibility that an attacker can build a large library of reversed hashes by simply precomputing them.
-To fight against this attack, passwords are typically _salted_ a random string, unique to each user, is attached to a password before it is hashed.
+To fight against this attack, passwords are typically _salted_: a random string, unique to each user, is attached to a password before it is hashed.
 The salt is stored in plain-text, so that it can be used when a password verification is required.

 Currently, the most prominent hash function family is [SHA-2](https://en.wikipedia.org/wiki/SHA-2).
-A notable hash function, [MD5](https://en.wikipedia.org/wiki/MD5), is also been used for hashing sensitive data.
+A notable hash function, [MD5](https://en.wikipedia.org/wiki/MD5), has also been used for hashing sensitive data.
 However it has been severely compromised, and should not be used for any security application.
 MD5 is still useful, for example, as providing unique identifier for  documents.

 ## Certificates

-While encryption makes sure that 3rd party cannot eavesdrop on the communication, it is still still vulnerable to a man-in-the-middle attack: a 3rd party can pretend that it is the server to which the user wishes to contact.
+While encryption makes sure that the 3rd party cannot eavesdrop on the communication, it is still still vulnerable to a man-in-the-middle attack: the 3rd party can pretend that it is the server to which the user wishes to contact.
 The attack is done as follows.
 Consider two parties, Alice and Bob, and an attacker Melissa.
 Alice wishes to send safely a message to Bob, and Melissa wishes to intercept the message.